kedar-codes/hippo_morph/README.md

 * `check_files.py` is another simple script that goes through a given CSV file (such as one created with `dir2csv.py`) and checks to see if all of the files actually exist, according to their listed file paths.
 Useful for identifying errors when running SlicerSALT's "Covariate Significance Testing" module.

 * `excel2csv.py` is a helpful script that can generate CSVs from each worksheet in a Microsoft Excel file.
 It's particularly useful to avoid the tedious task of manually saving each worksheet as a CSV file within Excel.
-The primary use-case for this script is for the preparation of statistical testing via `CST_MFSDA.py`, as each CSV file is saved into its own individual folder (as required by `CST_MFSDA.py`).
+The primary use-case for this script is for the preparation of statistical testing via `CST_MFSDA.py`, since each CSV file is saved into its own individual folder (as required by `CST_MFSDA.py`).

 * `M2MD.py` allows for the batch processing of multiple VTK model pairs in SlicerSALT's 'Model to Model Distance' module (the GUI only allows for the processing of one pair at a time).
   - This module computes the vertex-by-vertex distances (as vectors) between correspondent points of both VTK models (a "source" and a "target").
 Here, this script is intended to compute such vectors between VTK models representing a subject at two different timepoints.